 - Registered Agency status is valid for three years and can be renewed as many times as you need.

-- Registered agencies receive copies of both accreditation publications, gain access to an online platform, and may participate in frequent web-based trainings.
+- Registered agencies receive a copy of the most recent accreditation publication, gain access to an online platform, and may participate in frequent web-based trainings.

 Does the accreditation model apply to volunteer fire departments?

 Absolutely!
 The CFAI model applies to any fire department that provides emergency services to a community.
 If you are interested in assessing your organizational performance and community risk then the effectiveness of this model is blind to which departments are career, volunteer, or combination.

 What training is required for my agency's accreditation team?

 Only the accreditation manager is required to attend the Quality Improvement through Accreditation Workshop and the CFAI Peer Assessment Webinar.
 However, if agencies are able, we encourage them to get additional team members trained by attending the above-noted classes.

 We are a Registered Agency.
 What is the best way to prepare for Applicant Agency status?

 We recommend that the accreditation manager, fire chief, and at least one other person who can fill in for the accreditation manager, when necessary, first attend the Quality Improvement Through Accreditation (QITA) Workshop.
 Then, the accreditation manager (and any others) should attend the CFAI Peer Assessor Webinar to become a CFAI peer assessor.
 The accreditation manager should conduct a site visit as a new peer assessor and gain the experience necessary to clearly understand how the peer assessment process works.